-Last month Yell.com emailed me promoting their website services, despite having told them to delete my contact data and send no more marketing communications.
+Last month Yell.com emailed me AGAIN promoting their website services, despite telling them to delete my contact data and send no more marketing communications.

-After hearing nothing from them for a few years, I received this this email in November 2017, which irritated me because we’re just months away from the GDRP (May 25th 2018), which is a widely publicised overhaul and successor to the Data Protection Directive of 1995.
+After hearing nothing from them for a few years, I received this a badgering sales email in November 2017, which irritated me because we’re just months away from the GDRP (May 25th 2018), which is a widely publicised overhaul and successor to the Data Protection Directive of 1995. 😒

-The other thing that bugged me was the memory of Yell.com trying to hoodwink me, besides mixing up my business contact details with someone else’s, resulting in wasted time trying to put it right.
+The other thing that bugged me was the memory of Yell.com trying to hoodwink me, as well as mixing up my business contact details with someone else’s, resulting in wasted time trying to put it right.

 The Beginning of Many Desperate, Nuisance Calls

 Early 2012, I received an unsolicited phonecall from Yell.com.
-They cheekily used my contact data for telemarketing purposes after I created a free business listing with them.
+They cheekily used my contact data for telemarketing purposes after I created a free online business listing with them. 📍

 I don’t remember giving consent to receive marketing calls, but perhaps I did, because they phoned and emailed and persuaded me to take up their services in a way no other company ever has.